How to Alphabetize in Google Sheets (+ How to Sort by Date)

 Placeholder

-1. Highlight the range you would like to sort.
+1. Highlight the range of cells you would like to sort.

 In the image below, for example, the range selected is from cell A1 (in the upper left corner of the sheet) to cell F47 (in the lower right).
 The exact range you’ll select will depend on the data you are sorting.
 To highlight a range, click on the upper left cell of the data you are organizing, hold the shift key, and then click the lower right cell of the data you are organizing.
 Alternatively, you can also click on the upper left cell of data you are organizing, hold down on the mouse, and drag your cursor to the lower right cell.
 Your data range is now highlighted.